What is sleep hygiene? And how does it lead to a healthy heart?

 If you are anything like me, you might associate the word, “hygiene” with the number of showers you take per week, how often you brush your teeth, how often you apply deodorant or how “good” you smell.
 Hygiene consists of each of the aforementioned things, but it also encompasses a whole lot more – including better sleep.

 Dictionary.com defines hygiene as “the science that deals with the preservation of health; a condition or practice conducive to the preservation of health; a beneficial or recommended practice or set of practices.”
 And thus, that brings us to the topic of sleep hygiene.

-In the following article, we will talk about how good sleep hygiene looks and how great bedtime routines and sleep habits can lead to a healthier, happier heart.
+In the following article, we will talk about how better sleep begins with good sleep hygiene and how great bedtime routines and sleep habits can lead to a healthier, happier heart.

 First, we will dive a bit deeper into what it looks like to have good sleep hygiene.
-And then, we will look at how those good habits and best practices positively impact our heart health.
+And then, we will look at how better sleep positively impacts our heart health.

 Dr. Natalie A Bello, from the Smidt Heart Institute at Cedars Sinai Hospital, recently stated in the article, “Why Sleep Has Been Added to Heart Association’s Updated Cardiovascular Health Checklist,” that good sleep hygiene is crucial and so impactful to heart health because good sleep directly affects the whole person, not just a single part of the body.
 And thus, the heart is positively impacted by whole body health, such as lower blood pressure, lower blood sugar, positive mental health, etc.

 Sleep allows the body to “reset” and “repair” itself, which eases the work that the heart has to do overall.
 Maintaining a non-stressed heart helps the heart to maintain proper function over time.

 Top 7 Habits That Lead To Great Sleep Hygiene: